eclipseisoffline/eclipsestweakeroo/README.md

   - When allays are dancing, you can still give them amethyst shards to duplicate them.
 - Added `disableOffhandUse` yeet, which disables being able to use items in the offhand.
 - Added `disableHorseJumpCharge` yeet, which disables the horse jump charge (pressing space once immediately uses the maximum horse jump height).
+- Added `disableOverlayRender` to disable rendering various overlays, such as the vignette, spyglass, carved pumpkin and powdered snow overlays.
+- Added `disableAllNamesInF1`, which hides all entity names when the HUD is disabled (vanilla Minecraft still renders the names of entities in teams).

 ### Fancy names